 There is no evidence that horse riding during your first trimester will increase your risk of a miscarriage but that risk does change depending on the type of riding you’re doing as well as whether or not you fall off.
 Now I know that nobody wants to fall off and that it’s human nature to think that it won’t happen to you but a fall can happen to even the most experienced riders.

-For arguments sake let’s say that you’re only going to be doing light work with no jumping, racing or anything too bouncy and that you’re not going to fall off.
+For argument’s sake let’s say that you’re only going to be doing light work with no jumping, racing, or anything too bouncy and that you’re not going to fall off.
 In this case, and if you have a healthy pregnancy then there’s no extra risk at all from horse riding.

 When should I stop riding when pregnant?

-Most people will agree that while it’s down to personal choice whether or not you continue riding, for those that do continue the question then becomes when should I stop riding, after all I’m sure nobody would suggest you should continue to ride at 8 or 9 months!
+Most people will agree that while it’s down to personal choice whether or not you continue riding, for those that do continue the question then becomes when should I stop riding, after all, I’m sure nobody would suggest you should continue to ride at 8 or 9 months!

 Everybody is different and therefore it’s not realistic to say you should stop riding at x number of months.
-Instead it’s far better to listen to the signs your body is giving you and use those to gauge when you should stop.
-If you don’t experience any unpleasant effects from riding then that’s great but if you do then you should stop straightaway and speak to an obstetrician before continuing.
+Instead, it’s far better to listen to the signs your body is giving you and use those to gauge when you should stop.
+If you don’t experience any unpleasant effects from riding then that’s great but if you do then you should stop straight away and speak to an obstetrician before continuing.

-Any unusual symptoms should be investigated when you’re pregnant but if you experience any of the following then you should stop riding (as well as other exercise) immediately, regardless of how far gone you are.
+Any unusual symptoms should be investigated when you’re pregnant but if you experience any of the following then you should stop riding (as well as other exercises) immediately, regardless of how far gone you are.